Reviews You Can Rely On

 Temperature Control and Heat Retension

 We then tested how long it took each pan to reach 250℉ on a gas burner.
 The Lodge Dual Handle 12", Victoria 10", and Camp Chef 12" reached the temperature the fastest.
 That's not necessarily a good thing.
-When we removed the pans from the heat and let them cool, they were also some of the fastest to lose their warmth, and they tend to heat less evenly.
-Since heat retention is such a key benefit to using a cast iron, we tend to prefer options like the Lodge 10.25", which is slower to warm up and to cool down.
+When we removed the pans from the heat and let them cool, they were also some of the fastest to lose their warmth, and they tended to heat less evenly.
+Since heat retention is such a key benefit to using cast iron, we tend to prefer options like the Lodge 10.25", which is slower to warm up and slower to cool down.

 A cast iron that heats consistently makes for better baked goods...